DDavid006/bsc-thesis-tcn-prediction/README.md

 I used the Tenpy library created by Dr. Johannes Hauschild and Prof. Frank Pollmann.

+The source code for the TCN architecture can be found at https://github.com/locuslab/TCN

 For more details on the thesis and tests performed, see my thesis.